+General Remarks

+The property is situated in the hamlet of Maggieknockater.
+The surrounding properties in the immediate vicinity are generally of a differing age and style.
+A range of typical local amenities can be found in the towns of Elgin and Aberlour within reasonable commuting distance.

+The property was generally found to be in fair order having regard to its age and type.
+Whilst some items of typical and ongoing maintenance issues are to be anticipated, these may be attended to during the course of routine works.

+The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.

-General Remarks The property was found to be in condition requiring some works of repair and maintenance.
-See Essential Repairs section below.
-Patio doors have been installed within the last five years.
-The property was extended in excess of thirty years ago.
-It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
-If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.
+The property has been converted and extended.
+It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
+If any works did not require consent then it has been assumed they meet the standards required by the Building Regulations or are exempt.

 Drainage is to a septic tank.
 It is assumed that the tank is registered with SEPA.
 The position regarding age, location, condition and maintenance history should be clarified.
-The roof is timber framed, pitched and clad with corrugated iron.
-Essential Repairs The main walls are of non-traditional timber sleeper construction and timber lath and roughcast construction.
-There is evidence of woodworm infestation.
-A timber and damp specialist should be employed to carry out a full inspection over the entire subjects whilst thereafter advising on the condition of the original timber framing and any necessary remedial works which should be completed to a guaranteed standard.
-Estimated cost of essential repairs £ Estimate Retention recommended?
-X Yes No Amount £ Full

-Comment t on Mor tgagea bility е шь,

-Due to the non-traditional construction of the property, lenders are unlikely to take security over the subjects.
-Any borrowing would be subject to individual lenders guidelines and a satisfactory timber specialist report being forthcoming.

-Valuations

-Market value in present condition

-Market value on completion of essential repairs

-Insurance reinstatement value

-(to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)

-Is a reinspection necessary?
+All ownership, access rights of way and maintenance liabilities over the boundaries should be clarified.

+Essential Repairs

+None required for mortgage purposes.

-Yes X No
+Estimated cost of essential repairs £ Retention recommended?
+Yes X No Amount £

-Buy To Let Cases

-What is the reasonable range of monthly rental income for the property assuming a letting on a 6 month Short Assured Tenancy basis?

-£ N/A

-Is the property in an area where there is a steady demand for rented accommodation of this type?

-Yes N ----- -- ---

-Declaration

-Signed Security Print Code [447051 = 7608]

-Electronically signed by:-

-Surveyor's name Colin MacGregor Professional qualifications BSc (Hons) MRICS

-Company name DM Hall LLP

-Address Hope House, Castlehill Drive, Cradlehall Business Park, Inverness, IV2 5GH

-Telephone 01463 241077 Fax 01463 233627

-Report date 14th February 2022
+Comment on Mortgagea bility Subject to individual lendi mortgage loan purposes. ng requirements, we would confirm that the property forms suitable secur ity for normal Valuations Market value in present cor Market value on completion Insurance reinstatement va (to include the cost of total Is a reinspection necessary n of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 235,000 £ 475,000 Yes X No What is the reasonable rangementh Short Assured Tenai ge of monthly rental income for the property assuming a letting on a 6 £ here there is a steady demand for rented accommodation of this type?
+Yes No Declaration Signed Surveyor's name Professional qualifications Company name Address Telephone Fax Security Print Code [344424 = 7651]O Electronically signed by:- Stuart McDonald AssocRICS DM Hall LLP 27 High Street, Elgin, IV30 1EE 01343 548501 Report date 11th April 2024